josefzach/rpi-bluetooth-audio/README.md

 2. This instruction is based on a few instructions that I found on the net.
 It is a collection of the parts that best fit my needs.
 All instructions are listed as references below.

 # About
 This project is about using an old Raspberry 1B as a headless bluetooth audio receiver for streaming music to my car´s hi-fi.
-The requirements were to
+As a requirement, I did not want to use PulseAudio because it turned out to be ressource-heavy and to produce choppy sound on my RPi 1.

 # Prerequisits
 * Raspberry Pi 1(B)